Pneuma (film): Production

 Dorsky made a series of personal, autobiographical films in New York during the 1960s before shifting his focus toward nature and the world around him.
 In 1971 he moved to California, where he spent some time working on exploitation films.
 Disoriented in a new environment, he began to feel "lost and depressed" during this period.

 While working on a roll of film, Dorsky lost interest in shooting on the rest of it and submitted it unfinished to a film laboratory.
 When reviewing the result, he found that he liked the unphotographed section more than anything he had shot.
 He decided to start collecting unused film stocks instead of recording new footage.
 The film's ending originated with an old roll of Ansco 400 stock Dorsky had bought in a camera store in Los Angeles.
 Shortly before the laboratory stopped processing it, he had them develop the unexposed roll and found it had a deep blue tint.
 He used excerpts of this to create a section a few minutes in duration as the film's conclusion.

 In 1976 Dorsky had the processed rolls rephotographed, sometimes increasing the contrast or magnifying the images to enlarge the grain patterns.
 He eventually began reviewing this available material after the completion of his 1982 film Hours for Jerome.
-He edited the film from roughly twenty types of film emulsion.
+He edited the film from nearly twenty types of film emulsion.
 The film's title refers to the Stoic concept of pneuma, establishing a parallel between the soul and the photographic development process.